Exploitation film: Rape and revenge films

-Rape and revenge is a subgenre characterized by an individual exacting revenge for rape or other sexual acts committed against them or others.
+Rape and revenge is a subgenre characterized by a person or people exacting revenge for rape committed against them or others.
 Rape and revenge films are also commonly horror films, thriller films or vigilante films.
 Notable for their graphic depiction of violence, rape, torture and sexual imagery, rape and revenge films have attracted critical attention and controversy.

 The subgenre has drawn praise from feminists such as Carol J. Clover, whose book Men, Women, and Chain Saws (1992) examines the implications of its reversals of cinema's traditional gender roles.
 Clover, who restricts her definition of the genre to movies in which a woman is raped and gains her own revenge, praises rape and revenge exploitation films for the way in which their protagonists fight their abuse directly, rather than preserve the status quo by depending on an unresponsive legal system, as in rape–themed movies from major studios such as The Accused (1988).
 Author Jacinda Read and others believe that rape and revenge should be categorized as a narrative structure rather than a true subgenre, because its plot can be found in films of many different genres, such as thrillers, dramas, westerns and art films.

-Rape and revenge film has non-Hollywood origins.
-Perhaps the original rape and revenge film is the Swedish film The Virgin Spring (1960) by Ingmar Bergman, which is about a father's merciless response to the rape and murder of his young daughter.
-Other early examples from the 1960s include the British Repulsion (1965), the Italian Death Rides a Horse (1967) and the Japanese Kuroneko (1968).
-The subgenre was very popular in the 1970s, with notable examples including Straw Dogs (1971), Deliverance (1972), The Last House on the Left (1972), Lady Snowblood (1973), Death Wish (1974), The Hills Have Eyes (1977) and I Spit on Your Grave (1978).
-1980s examples include Cannibal Holocaust (1980), Ms .45 (1981), Class of 1984 (1982), Red Sonja (1985) and Kickboxer (1989).
+Perhaps the original rape and revenge film is the Swedish film The Virgin Spring (1960), which is about a father's merciless response to the rape and murder of his young daughter.
+Kuroneko (1968) depicts the vengeful spirits, or onryō, of a woman and her daughter-in-law, who are raped and murdered by a band of samurai.
+The Last House on the Left (1972) was based on The Virgin Spring, and it tells the story of parents who seek vengeance against a group a violent fugitives who abducted, raped and brutally murdered their daughter.
+Lady Snowblood (1973) recounts the tale of a woman who seeks vengeance upon three people who raped her mother and killed her half brother.
+Thriller – A Cruel Picture (1973) tells the story of a mute young woman who is forced into heroin addiction and prostitution, and her subsequent revenge on the people responsible.
+I Spit on Your Grave (1978) tells the story of a fiction writer based in New York City who exacts revenge on her four tormentors who gang rape and leave her for dead.
+It is noted for its controversial depiction of extreme graphic violence, particularly the lengthy depictions of gang rape, that take up 30 minutes of its runtime.
+Ms .45 (1981) tells the story of a mute woman who becomes a spree killer after she is raped twice in one day when going home from work.
+Red Sonja (1985) tells the story of a woman who, after being raped, receives a divine gift and seeks revenge on her assailants.